wqking/obfupy/doc/transformer_rewriter.md

 that increases the obfuscating effect significantly.
 The option `invertCompareOperator` may help too.

 ### removeDocString = True
 Remove doc strings.
 Note the comments are always removed, there is no option to control it.

+**Problem situation:** This doesn't work if the source code uses the doc strings, e.g, by accessing `__doc__`.

 ### stringEncoders = stringencoders.defaultEncoders
 The list of encoders that's used to obfuscate strings.
 The default is `stringencoders.defaultEncoders`.
 If `stringEncoders` is `None` or empty list, the strings are not obfuscated.
 Note strings are obfuscated only if `extractConstant` is `True`.
-This option can't be set in the `callback`.
+Note: this option can't be set from within `callback`.

 ### unrenamedVariableNames = None
 A list of variable names that will be kept unrenamed.
 If it's `None`, no variable names are kept.
-This option can't be set in the `callback`.
+Note: this option can't be set from within `callback`.

 <!--auto generated section-->